Angela Beyincé

-Angela Renee Beyincé (Note: Pronounced bee-ON-say (like Beyoncé)) (born October 25, 1976) is an American songwriter, actress, and music executive.
+Angela Renee Beyincé (Note: Pronounced /biˈɒnseɪ/ bee-ON-say (like Beyoncé).) (born October 25, 1976) is an American songwriter, actress, and music executive.
 She is a cousin of American singers Beyoncé and Solange Knowles, and has made songwriting contributions to several of Beyoncé's albums including Dangerously in Love, Destiny Fulfilled, B'Day, and I Am...
 Sasha Fierce.
 She was cast as hair salon assistant Pamela "Pam" Malbrough in the Tyler Perry-created BET comedy drama series Sistas.

 Career

 Parkwood Entertainment

 Beyincé began her career in the entertainment industry as an officially-credited assistant on Beyoncé co-starring films The Fighting Temptations (2003), The Pink Panther (2006), and Dreamgirls (2006).
 She also worked as Vice President of Operations at Parkwood Entertainment during the planning, execution, negotiations, and release of Beyoncé's surprise fifth studio album, with the Parkwood team and their decisions later analyzed in a Harvard Business School case.

 Songwriting

 In the early 2000s, Beyincé was a frequent co-writer and participant in Beyoncé's studio sessions, resulting in songwriting credits on many of her songs, including "Get Me Bodied", "Why Don't You Love Me", "Upgrade U", and the hit song "Naughty Girl", as well as the number one single "Check on It".
 She has also written songs for Destiny's Child ("Girl"), K-pop group Playback, close friend Kelly Rowland, and the Fox television show Star.
 Her contributions to various albums have resulted in several ASCAP songwriting awards.